MarcyMarxy/tech-troubleshooting-tavern/README.md

 ## I LIKE
 ### Black
-code formatter for Python<br>
+Python code formatter\

 ### Sphinx
-Generate documentation from comments and docstrings using Sphinx. <br>
+Generate documentation from comments and docstrings using Sphinx.\
 In terminal, type: